Hmong writing: Pahawh Hmong

 Pahawh Hmong is one of the most successful indigenous scripts to have ever been created by illiterates.
 It was created by Shong Lue Yang, who was born in 1930 to a farmer.
-He was seen by the Hmong people as a "Chao Fa," or "Lord of the Sky," which makes him akin to the son of God in Hmong culture.
+He was seen by the Hmong people as a "Chao Fa", or "Lord of the Sky", which makes him akin to the son of God in Hmong culture.
 He has a long history that began with the receipt of a divine mandate from the deity "Va", of whom he proclaimed he was the son.
 He apparently was visited in an isolated round house by two men from God, who taught him the script over the course of 60 days.
 When he came out and taught people the script, it gained a widespread following.
 However, two political problems emerged.
 First, both the French government and the Lao government began to view him with enmity as a result of his influence.
 Second, due to the military success of Pa Chai's followers, these governments began to associate him with a military agenda, even though none is known to have existed.
 Thus, he was assassinated in 1971.
 His script survived through his followers, however, and he even created a script called Pahawh Khmu for the Khmu language.

 Ntawv Thoob Teb (RPA)

-This script, known as the Romanized Popular Alphabet, was developed from 1951 to 1953 under the auspices of Yves Bertrais, G. Lindwood Barney, and William A. Smalley, and who were Christian missionaries working in the area.
+This script, known as the Romanized Popular Alphabet, was developed from 1951 to 1953 by Christian missionaries Yves Bertrais, G. Lindwood Barney, and William A. Smalley.
 Due to the widespread existence of the Roman script, in the United States, this script remains the most widely adopted among Hmong diaspora.
 It is also widely used on the Internet.
 These writing systems consists of symbolizing pronunciations more than meaningful words, portraying how the writing system looks more to produce accurate tones and pronunciations.
 Inaccurate tones and pronunciations can misrepresent the meanings of the words.
 However, controversy surrounding the script includes its representation of consonants in clusters, where many Hmong argue that the consonants are distinct and should not be represented in clusters of two or three.
 It is gaining popularity in China, but it is relatively disdained by speakers of Hmong Leng.
-It is seen as a more "pragmatic" solution to Hmong writing but a less "faithful" solution, as Hmongs hold Shong Lue Yang, and less indicative of a Hmong "identity."
+It is seen as a more "pragmatic" solution to Hmong writing but a less "faithful" solution, as Hmongs hold Shong Lue Yang, and less indicative of a Hmong "identity".